dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 ### fastText

 fastText is a library created by the Facebook Research Team for efficient learning of word representations and sentence classification.
 The key difference between fastText and Word2Vec is the use of n-grams.
 In fastText each word is represented as bag of character of n-gram.
 For e.g. the word where and n=3 as an example, it will represented by the character n-grams: <wh, whe, her, ere, re> and special sequence <where>, < and > are added at begining and end of the words to distinguish prefixes and suffixes from other character sequences i.e. <her>, corresponding to word her can also be part of vocabulary and will be different from tri-gram "her" from where.
 At each training step in fastText, the mean of the target word vector and its component n-gram vectors are used for training.
 The adjustment that is calculated from the error is then used uniformly to update each of the vectors that were combined to form the target.
 This adds a lot of additional computation to the training step.
 At each point, a word needs to sum and average its n-gram component parts.
 The trade-off is a set of word-vectors that contain embedded sub-word information.
-These vectors have been shown to be more accurate than Word2Vec vectors by a number of different measures
+These vectors have been shown to be more accurate than Word2Vec vectors by a number of different measures.

 fastText offers a better luxury in handling OOV words as it can construct the vector for a OOV word from its character n grams even if word doesn't appear in training corpus.
 Both Word2vec and Glove can't.

 *We will look into CoVe, ELMo, ULMFit, GPT, BERT and GPT-2 models in the post on Transfer Learning in NLP.*

 <span class='green'>I-know-nothing:</span> So, what I understand is that we can use any of these techniques above to convert individual words into numbers.
 But I have heard that embeddings are biased.
 Can we talk a little about bias in embeddings?